moleculerjs/site/source/docs/nodes.md

 Moleculer supports several architectures.

 ## Monolith architecture
-In this version you are running every services on one node with one broker.
-In this case every service can call other services locally.
-So there is no network latency and no transporter.
-The local call is the fastest.
+In this version every services are running on the same node.
+So there is no network latency and no transporter module. _The local call is the fastest._

 ![Monolith architecture](/images/monolith-architecture.png)

 ## Microservices architecture
-This is the well-known microservices architecture when every service running on individual nodes and communicates others via transporter.
+This is the well-known microservices architecture when every service are running on an individual nodes and communicates others via transporter.
+In this case the network latency is not negligible.
+But you can scale your services to avoid faults.

 ![Microservices architecture](/images/microservices-architecture.png)

 ## Mixed architecture
-In this case we are running coherent services on the same node.
+In this case we are running coherent services in a group on the same node.
 It is combine the advantages of monolith and microservices architectures.
 For example, if the `posts` service calls a lot of times the `users` service, we put them together, that we cut down the network latency between services.
-If this node is overloaded, we will add replicas.
+If this node is overloaded, we will scale it up together.

 ![Mixed architecture](/images/mixed-architecture.png)

+{% note info Tip %}
+The ServiceBroker try to call the local service first if exists.
+You can turn it off in [broker options](broker.html#Constructor-options) with `preferLocal: false` under the `serviceRegistry` key.
+{% endnote %}